 Watch The Sunrise

 After watching the sunrise, it’s time to explore more of this magical komodo island.
-Walk to the 3 different beaches, have a swim in one of the bays or simply sit and enjoy the view!
+Walk to the 3 different beaches, swim in one of the bays, or simply sit and enjoy the view!

-I climbed up a hill to get a really cool new perspective on the “harbour bay”.
-When you walk from the beach where you arrive, on the trial towards the famous viewpoint there is a spot where the trail turns left.
-Instead, go right, climb up the hill and voila!
-Nobody knows this spot, so it’s likely you’ll have it all to yourself?.
+I climbed up a hill to get a really cool new perspective on the “harbor bay”.
+When you walk from the beach where you arrive, on the trail towards the famous viewpoint there is a spot where the trail turns left.
+Instead, go right, climb up the hill, and voila!
+Nobody knows this spot, so you’ll likely have it all to yourself?.